Iran’s deputy health minister in charge of coronavirus briefings has caught the virus himself

 — AFP news agency (@AFP) February 25, 2020

-The news is especially troubling as Iran’s deputy health minister is presumably one of the most informed people about the disease and methods for preventing its spread in the Middle East.
-Yet that knowledge has not kept him from testing positive for the disease.
+The news is especially concerning since Iran’s deputy health minister is presumably one of the most informed people about the disease and methods for preventing its spread in the Middle East.
+Yet that knowledge did not keep him from testing positive for the disease.

 Iran became the latest hotbed of coronavirus activity this week with at least 95 confirmed infections, of which 15 of those infected have died.
 That’s the greatest number of people who have been killed by the virus in any one country outside of China.